What are Gottman's Four Horsemen?

 Drs.
 John and Julie Gottman are a husband-wife relationship research team and couples therapy powerhouse.
 Their decades of research conducted in “the Love Lab” has uncovered so much valuable material that all couples can benefit from.
 Just like I wish emotional regulation skills were taught to kids throughout school, I wish relationship and communication skills were taught to teens and college students so that we could set every one up for success in the relationship department.

 The Gottman’s Four Horsemen of the Relationship Apocalypse and their antidotes.
+Gottman Method gives couples practical skills and tools to navigate conflict and increase connection.

 Did you know that the way you communicate with your partner can predict whether or not your relationship will survive?
 It’s true!
 The Gottmans research identified four types of communication correlated with the demise of relationships - the four horsemen of the relationship apocalypse: